R599-afk/Naviware/README.md

 ---

-## 🔍 How Naviware Works

-Naviware starts a local HTTPS proxy on your computer and temporarily configures Windows to send supported Dead by Daylight service traffic through it.

-It processes selected game-service responses according to your active license plan.
-Other traffic is intended to pass through unchanged.

-During first-time setup, Naviware may ask permission to create and trust a local root certificate.
-This certificate is required so the local proxy can process HTTPS responses.

-* **START** activates the local proxy and applies the selected configuration.
-* **STOP** restores the previous Windows proxy settings and clears the active session cache.
-* The trusted Naviware certificate remains installed after a normal STOP so setup is not repeated every time.
-* **FIX NETWORK** restores the proxy settings, clears session data, and removes Naviware and legacy proxy certificates.
-Certificate approval will be required again on the next START.

-Naviware does not directly edit the Dead by Daylight save file.
-Its effects are applied through selected responses while Naviware is running and do not grant official ownership of content.

----

 ## ✨ Included Features

-Available features depend on your active plan:
+Available features depend on your active license plan:

-* Select a target prestige level from the supported choices.
+* Select a supported target prestige level.
 * Set supported items, add-ons, and offerings to default, fixed, or random quantities.
-* Display Tier 3 perks through supported inventory responses.
+* Display Tier 3 perks through supported inventory data.
 * Enable supported cosmetics, outfits, and charms.
 * Save and load up to five configuration presets.
 * View the current Naviware status through the Dashboard and overlay.